emoto-kc-ak/-supersami-react-native-foreground-service/Installation.md

  # Introduction

 ### 1#
-To Start using foreground service you need to to add Permissions for foreground service as well as for wake lock by adding these 2 lines in your android manifest.
+To Start using foreground service you need to add Permissions for foreground service as well as for wake lock by adding these 2 lines in your android manifest.

 ```
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE"/>